Jobhdez/jobhdez.github.io/_posts/2024-09-21-improving-performance-of-fmul-with-double-arithmetic.md

 so we need to round to even since the round bit is non zero and the sticky bits is 0.
 Round to even means that the last significant value is 0.

-So first
-first we get the leading 24 bit ("integer part"):
+So first we get the leading 24 bit ("integer part"):

 `1.00000000111111011111111`

 then we look at the rounding bit, which is?
 The 1 after the bar and the sticky bits are?

-The 0s after that
+The 0s after that.

 So you round up or down depending on which direction gives you an even number, i.e., the least-significant bit of the answer is 0.